davidjb/collective.sortmyfolder/README.rst

 .. image:: http://keul.it/images/plone/collective.sortmyfolder-1.0.0.png
    :alt: Sort my folder form

-The last option makes it possible for users to specify a custom attribute that's not in the list; if you don't like this, just add a CSS rules which hides the ``choice_custom_field`` element.
-Use of this last option needs some Javascript to be executed.
+The last option makes it possible for users to specify a custom attribute that's not in the list.
+It is hidden by default and is shown by Javascript as it needs some Javascript to work anyway.
+If you don't like this option, just add a CSS rules which hides the ``choice_custom_field`` element.

 What this product isn't
 =======================